Greenfield Project Notifications

 City Calendar Notice

-The following meetings have been moved or cancelled for the month of April.
+The following meetings have been moved or cancelled for the month of March.

-Greenfield In Gear
+Greenfield In Gear Comprehensive Plan a Roadmap for 2055

 Listen up, Greenfield!
 Do you want to make a difference in our city?
 Our future?
 Well, we are proud to announce Greenfield’s new Comprehensive Plan – our growth and development roadmap for the year 2045.
 This plan presents a great opportunity for positive change in the community, and it needs YOUR voice!